cristobalcl/resume/output/cv.md

 Summary
 =======

-More than 10 years of professional experience in the software industry and university research groups.
-Expertise in develop, deploy and manage server-side software and web services.
+AWS Solutions Architect certified with more than 10 years of professional experience designing, building and deploying server-side solutions in the cloud, for different industries like management consulting, energy, video games, and university research groups.
+Expertise in web APIs, Data Engineering and DevOps.

 Education
 =========